piersfinlayson/piersfinlayson.github.io/_posts/2020-04-01-reading-kaifa-ma304-meter.markdown

 *Updated 10 June 2020*

 *It may be that the Kaifa meter requires more power than the M-Bus Master Hat can drive - in which case you'd need an M-Bus Master which can provide more power.
 The M-Bus Master hat provides 3 "unit loads" (ULs), which is 4.5mA provided over the bus.
-The Kaifa specs suggest it may draw up to 50mA (>30 ULs).*
+The Kaifa specs suggest it may draw up to 50mA (>30 ULs).
+However, people have reported getting the Kaifa working, so it may be that this is irrelevant, and that it is the polarity which is important to get right (see below).*

 *Updated 28 August 2020*

 *Now pointing at upstream version of [AMS Han Decoder repo](https://github.com/robinsmidsrod/ams-han-decoder), which has KFM_001 support merged in.*

+*Updated 16 May 2021*

+*I've had a report that the Kaifa MA304 does work with the M-Bus Master Hat, but the M-Bus connection of the meter is polarised - meaning that you must connect the cables to the Hat the correct way around.
+I've been told that the brown wire should be connected to the terminal furthest from the Pi pin header (next to the red LED), and the black/white cable closest to the Pi pin header (next to the green LED).*

 Many properties in Norway and Sweden have had Kaifa MA304 smart meters with M-Bus support rolled out to them in recent years.
 Here's how to use a Raspberry Pi to read it remotely.